rails/rails/guides/source/action_view_overview.md

 <%= message %>
 ```

+The above makes `message` a required local variable.
 Rendering the partial without a `:message` local variable argument will raise an exception:

 ```ruby
 render "messages/message"
 # => ActionView::Template::Error: missing local: :message for app/views/messages/_message.html.erb
 ```

-Default values can also be provided:
+If a default values is set then it can be used if `message` is not passed in `locals:`:

 ```erb
 <%# app/views/messages/_message.html.erb %>